Special Education - Autism (M.Ed.)

-The Master's in Special Education with an autism specialization prepares students to use evidence-based practices in clinical settings and/or classrooms.
+The Master's in Special Education with a concentration in autism prepares students to use evidence-based practices in clinical settings and/or classrooms.
 It has two applied behavior analysis (ABA) courses, and augmentative and alternative communication course, and additional coursework in working with low-incidence disabilities to equip students in dealing with a range of issues and needs of children with autism spectrum disorders.

-Please note: This specialization does not lead to any sort of teaching certification or credential.
+Please note: This concentration does not lead to any sort of teaching certification or credential.
 Additionally, a teaching certificate or credential is neither required nor necessary to pursuing this degree.

 Program work within Special Education is developed and guided by a strong conceptual framework, the standards from the National Council for the Accreditation of Teacher Education (NCATE), guidelines from the Council for Exceptional Children (CEC), the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP), Association for the Education and Rehabilitation of Blind and Visually Impaired (AER), criteria from the State of Texas, and the sound professional judgment of an experienced and caring faculty.